simaygocen/Homomorphic-Encryption/README.md

 # Homomorphic-Encryption
- Homomorphic Encryption Research and Implementation
+ Homomorphic Encryption Research and Implementation.
+For additional information you can check out my Final Report :)